souvikcseiitk/gate_cse_gpt/README.md

 ` I'm sharing a pdf having some basic info's regarding master's in CSE at IIT's and some interview experiences ` just in cse someone wants to try out the potential of the project. `It is in the demo_dropbox folder`

+### comming up...
-We'll also have standard books along with interview experiences and campus information at our backend, once we have enough money to use GPT-4 and a machine to host our website 24x7.
+We'll have standard books along with interview experiences and campus information (placements, campus life, etc) at our backend, once we have enough money to use GPT-4 and a machine to host our website 24x7.

 ## Demo